-Both VET teachers and trainers play a significant role in the development of the IVET and CVET systems.
+Both VET teachers and trainers play a significant role in the development of the Initial (IVET) and the Continuing Vocational Education and Training Systems (CVET).
 In the case of teachers there is more active involvement in the design of the curricula, in new methods of pedagogy and in the assessment of learners 'coursework.
 Trainers are mainly involved in the development of training activities to respond to the changing needs of the economy.